blaticslm/Simple-Tweet-Project/README.md

 # Simple-tweet-project
-- This is the project for a simple token-based tweeter-liked web application.
+- This is the project to create a simple token-based tweeter-liked web application.
 - This project is shutdown now.

 ## Screenshot